About CalComp Data

 Revenue and expenditure actuals for cities, counties, and special districts.

-CDE SACS
+CDE SACS (coming soon)

 K-12 school district fiscal data from the Standardized Account Code Structure.